Learn to Surf for Beginners

 Position your feet at the centerline of the board and straddle it with your foot arches.
 Ensure your toes point directly toward the side of your surfboard, and your feet are at least a shoulder-width apart.

-Corner at a High Speed
+Learn to Corner at a High Speed!

 When you begin moving down the wave, you will be able to feel the bottom dropping out.
 Immediately, thrust your weight forward to gain enough turning speed.
-As you arrive the wave’s lower part, step on the tail to make the weight in the nose lighter and then turn towards the wave.
+As you arrive at the wave’s lower part, step on the tail to make the weight in the nose lighter and then turn towards the wave.
 When initiating the turn, ensuring your front leg remains straight.
 When finishing your turn, ensure your back leg remains straight while the front lid is slightly bent.